The capital of Catalonia and home to La Rambla, one of Europe's most famous streets. The Spanish city is famous for its beautiful Gaudí architecture.

 NuvoBarcelona helps you to get to grips with the local market and regulations to ensure you don’t fall short of the law when making your property investment in Barcelona.

-Beaches, mountains, history, spectacular architecture and wonderful food make Barcelona the best city of Spain.
+Beaches, mountains, history, spectacular architecture and wonderful food makes Barcelona the best of Spain’s cities.

 It’s no secret that readers adore cities in Italy and Spain, which have historically been well represented on this list, and remain so this year.

 Barcelona is renowned for its stunning architecture and is a metropolitan business hub of Spain contributing 20% of Spain’s GDP per capita exceeding the european average by 14%.